 The Honors College sponsors a variety of intellectual, cultural, and social events.
 These activities expand the atmosphere of intellectual curiosity and engagement beyond the classroom and foster a sense of community and togetherness for all members of The Honors College.

 Student-initiated Groups and Events

 Honors students are encouraged to consult with Professor Haugaard about initiating groups or events during the academic year.
 In the past, students have initiated several community service projects, an a cappella group, a writing support group, and an open-mic night: Florescent Expression.
 Many of these groups and events are ongoing and the creation of new groups or events is encouraged.

 Dessert receptions are held at the beginning of every fall semester in Professor Haugaard's faculty apartment in Steinmetz Hall, as a way for Dr. Haugaard to meet students new to The Honors College.

 Exploring the Campus Events

 These lectures are intended to introduce students in The Honors College to activities and programs on the UAlbany campus.
-Tours of the libraries by the Honors Librarian, the Downtown Campus by the Vice Provost, and tours of the University Museum by the Museum Director are featured each year.
+Tours of the libraries by the Honors Librarian, tours of the University Museum by the Museum Director, and opportunities to meet writers through the New York State Writers' Institute are featured each year.

 Performing Arts Center Productions